Purdue University student killed at dorm; roommate in custody

 A university spokesperson confirmed a homicide occurred in McCutcheon Hall on the western edge of campus overnight.
 Police received a call around 12:44 a.m., and according to Purdue officials, it was the suspect who made the call.

 The Tippecanoe County Coroner’s Office identified the victim as Varun Manish Chheda, 20, from Indianapolis.
-He was a little more than a month away from turning 21.
+He was a senior in data science and a little more than a month away from turning 21.
+An autopsy is scheduled for Wednesday afternoon.

-A Purdue spokesperson said the suspect and victim were roommates.
-The suspect, whose identity was not immediately available, was taken into custody.
+The suspect was identified as 22-year-old Ji Min Sha.
+He was taken into custody and is facing a preliminary charge of murder.
+Purdue Police Chief Lesley Wiete identified him as an international student from Korea.
+Sha is a junior in cyber security.

 One Purdue University senior said other students on the same floor were woken up by a “scream or some loud noises.”